henricasanova/ics432imgapp/README.md

 # ics432imgapp

-This is a simple Java/JavaFX Application with which users can apply filters to to batches of image (jpg) files, and which serves as a basis for all ICS432 programming assignments.
+This is a simple Java/JavaFX Application with which users can apply filters to batches of image (jpg) files, and which serves as a basis for all ICS432 programming assignments.

 The application is structured as a Maven project, with all source code in the